zulip/zulip-mobile/docs/howto/windows.md

     closed the tab) under **Preparing the Android device** to set up the device you plan to use, whether virtual or physical.

-15. Navigate into the `android` directory and run the Gradle installDebug script using the commands below.
+15. At your WSL prompt, navigate into the `android` directory and run the Gradle `installDebug` task using the commands below.

     ```
     cd android